+If the New England region decides to pursue a centralized policy approach, development and implementation would require meaningful effort and time by ISO-NE, NEPOOL Stakeholders and the New England States, including further scoping of the policy design, analysis to ensure proposed designs are feasible, development of implementing rules and regulations, and development of supporting institutional capacity.
+Prior experience with a policy approach can reduce, but not eliminate, needed time and effort.
 There is substantial experience with carbon cap-and-trade, (fixed) carbon pricing and various types of market-based environmental standards (e.g., RPS).
-This experience demonstrates that some of the policy approaches, particularly Net Carbon Pricing, are feasible, although this experience also shows that the time and effort required to develop effective policies and systems can be substantial.
-Thus, meaningful time and effort by ISO-NE, NEPOOL Stakeholders and the New England States would be required if the region were to pursue any of the centralized policy approaches.
+This experience demonstrates the feasibility of many the policy approaches, such as Net Carbon Pricing and aspects of the FCEM, although this experience also shows that the time and effort required to develop effective policies and systems can be substantial.

 However, there is less experience with certain aspects of some of the policy approaches.
-While there is experience with market-based systems for environmental attributes, such as a CEC, the FCEM would involve certain policy design elements that have not been used previously and would likely require significant time and effort to develop.
-These, include, but are not limited to, decentralized demand for attributes (most policies have relied on compliance requirements from a single jurisdiction), a centralized forward market (as most of these markets have relied on bilateral markets), and under a novel framework introduced by certain stakeholders, the Integrated Clean Capacity Market, which would integrate this new centralized forward market for clean energy with the existing forward market used to procure capacity - that is, the Forward Capacity Auction.
-This latter design element, which would result in the joint forward procurement of CECs and Capacity Supply Obligations, adds another dimension of complexity and design questions that would need to be addressed by the region.
+While there is experience with market-based systems for environmental attributes, such as RECs, the FCEM would involve certain policy design elements that have not been used previously, which may thus require substantial time and effort to scope, design and develop.
+These, include, but are not limited to, development of model rules to standardize state-level regulations creating demand for CECs (most policies have relied on compliance requirements from a single jurisdiction), a centralized forward market (as most of these markets have relied on bilateral markets), consideration of interactions with existing state environmental initiatives, and the potential integration of the FCEM with the existing Forward Capacity Auction used to procure capacity (referred to as the Integrated Clean Capacity Market or ICCM).